Friday, April 15, 2022

 • Discussion:

 -The purpose of this article is to address a few arguments made by Tim Staples against Sola Fide.
-He appeals to the command to love one's neighbor and the parable of the rich young ruler as biblical evidence for the Roman Catholic position on justification.
-Following are excerpts from the author along with a critique:
+He appeals to the command to love one's neighbor and the parable of the rich young ruler as biblical evidence for the idea that works are to be added to faith for justification before God.
+Following are excerpts from the author in bold along with a critique:

 "The inspired author here quotes Jesus Christ as using a purpose clause in Greek—hotos genesthe huioi tou patros humon to en ouranois—“in order that you may be made sons of your Father in heaven.”
 That means, in simple terms, you have to do this (love your enemies and pray for your persecutors) in order for that (being made sons of your Father) to become a reality.
 It really doesn’t get any plainer than that."